Horsham Town Community Governance Review

 No, all the parish and town councils have their own budgets and fund their activities from their own Council Tax precept.
 There would be some cost to HDC to set up the town council but it would not continue after the new council is in place.

-Our consultation on a Town Council for Horsham
+Our consultations on a Town Council for Horsham

-We are asking you whether you would like a town council for Horsham.
+We are asking you whether you would like a town council for Horsham and how it could work.

 This is an important time to have your say as the Government has proposed that local government is reorganised, which would mean that Horsham District Council and West Sussex County Council would cease to exist and a new council would be formed.
 This is called a unitary authority which would be responsible for all their main services.